 Blockchain technology allows people and organisations who may not know or trust each other to collectively agree on and permanently record information without a third-party authority.
 By creating trust in data in ways that were not possible before, blockchain has the potential to revolutionise how we share information and carry out transactions online.

-The EC’s strategy is designed to meet these goals.
-At a high level, the EC wants to support a “gold standard” for blockchain technology in Europe that embraces European ideals and its legal and regulatory framework.
+The European Commission's strategy is designed to meet these goals.
+It wants to support a 'gold standard' for blockchain technology in Europe that embraces European values and ideals in its legal and regulatory framework.

 - Environmental sustainability: Blockchain technology should be sustainable and energy-efficient.

-- e-Identity: Blockchain technology should respect and be compatible with, but also enhance the usefulness of, Europe’s evolving e-Identity framework.
-This includes being compatible with e-signature regulations, such as eIDAS, as well as supporting a sensible, pragmatic decentralised and self-sovereign identity framework.
+- Digital Identity: Blockchain technology should respect and enhance Europe’s evolving digital Identity framework.
+This includes being compatible with e-signature regulations, such as eIDAS, and supporting a sensible, pragmatic decentralised and self-sovereign identity framework.

 - Interoperability: Blockchains should be interoperable between themselves and with legacy systems in the outside world.

-The EC is strongly supporting blockchain on the policy, legal and regulatory, and funding fronts.
-The most significant parts of the strategy include:
+The European Commission strongly supports blockchain on the policy, legal and regulatory, and funding fronts.
+The most significant parts its blockchain strategy include:

-- Building a pan-European public services blockchain: The European public sector is playing a trailblazing role in blockchain by building its own blockchain backbone infrastructure for the public sector and including, over time, interoperability with private sector platforms.
-This vision is being realised through the European Blockchain Partnership is bringing this vision to life.
-It is a joint effort of all 27 EU Member States, Norway and Liechtenstein and the European Commission.
+- Building a pan-European public services blockchain: The European public sector is playing a trailblazing role in blockchain by building its own blockchain infrastructure.
+Over time, this will include interoperability with private sector platforms.
+The European Blockchain Partnership is bringing this vision to life.
+It is a joint effort of all 27 EU countries, Norway, Liechtenstein and the European Commission.
 The output is the European Blockchain Services Infrastructure (EBSI), which will come into production in 2021.

-- Promoting legal certainty: The EC recognises the importance of legal certainty and a clear regulatory regime in areas pertaining to blockchain-based applications.
-It is currently focusing on developing a pro-innovation legal framework in the areas of digital assets (tokenisation) and smart contracts that protects consumers and provides legal certainty for businesses.
-The EC strongly supports a pan-European framework and hopes to avoid legal and regulatory fragmentation.
+- Promoting legal certainty: The Commission recognises the importance of legal certainty and a clear regulatory regime in areas relating to blockchain-based applications.
+It is currently developing a pro-innovation legal framework in the areas of digital assets (tokenisation) and smart contracts that protects consumers and provides legal certainty for businesses.
+The Commission strongly supports a pan-European framework and hopes to avoid legal and regulatory fragmentation.
 It recently released a proposal for regulating crypto assets, updating the anti-money laundering rules for crypto assets, and creating a pan-European regulatory sandbox for innovative blockchain solutions.
 This was done with a view to increase investments and to ensure consumer and investor protection.

-- Promoting blockchain for sustainability: The EU recognises the potential of, and supports the use of blockchain technology in, fostering sustainable economic development, addressing climate change, and supporting the European Green New Deal.
+- Promoting blockchain for sustainability: The EU recognises the potential of blockchain and supports the use of blockchain technology in fostering sustainable economic development, addressing climate change, and supporting the European Green New Deal.

-- Supporting blockchain skills development: There are initiatives focused on skills development coming to ensure the high level skills that are needed are available.
+- Supporting blockchain skills development: There are planned initiatives focused on skills development to ensure the high-level skills that are needed are available.

-- Interacting with the community: The EC interacts with the private sector, academia and the blockchain community primarily through two bodies:
+- Interacting with the community: The Commission interacts with the private sector, academia and the blockchain community primarily through 2 bodies:

-- The International Association of Trusted Blockchain Applications (INATBA) is a public/private partnership designed to bring the Member States of Europe together with the private sector as well as other stakeholders like academia to further the blockchain ecosystem in Europe.
+- The International Association of Trusted Blockchain Applications (INATBA), a public/private partnership designed to bring EU countries together with the private sector and other stakeholders like academia to further the blockchain ecosystem in Europe.
 INATBA promotes interoperability of blockchain technologies and good governance, and acts as interlocutor of governments and international bodies.

-- The European Blockchain Observatory and Forum, which is an European Parliament funded Pilot Project, aims to pool expertise to identify and monitor blockchain initiatives and trends globally to create a comprehensive, publicly available source of blockchain knowledge, in support of the blockchain ecosystem within the EU.
+- The European Blockchain Observatory and Forum, which is a European Parliament funded pilot project.
+It aims to pool expertise to identify and monitor blockchain initiatives and trends globally to create a comprehensive, publicly available source of blockchain knowledge that supports the blockchain ecosystem within the EU.